Darshan Upadhyaya

-Darshan Upadhyaya, better known mononymously as Darshan, (formerly ZionSpartan), is a Canadian-born American professional League of Legends player, currently playing for 100 Thieves in the NA Challengers League.
-He is most known for his four and a half year long tenure as Counter Logic Gaming's top laner from November 2014–May 2019, a time during which CLG and ZionSpartan made both the 2015 World Championship and the 2016 World Championship.
+Darshan Upadhyaya, better known mononymously as Darshan and as ZionSpartan, is a Canadian-born American League of Legends player who played professionally from 2012–2023.
+He is most known for his four-and-a-half-year tenure as Counter Logic Gaming's top laner from November 2014 to May 2019, a time during which CLG and ZionSpartan made both the 2015 World Championship and the 2016 World Championship.
 ZionSpartan and CLG also won the 2015 NALCS Summer Split as well as the 2016 NALCS Spring Split.
 From the start of his career to November 2015, Upadhyaya played under the screenname ZionSpartan; from November 2015–2019, he played under the screenname Darshan; in 2020 he resumed playing as ZionSpartan; and in 2021 he has returned to Darshan.

-Darshan was elected the inaugural president of the LCS Players Association in 2018, a loose union-like advocacy organization that represents the interests of contracted players in the LCS, and continues to hold that position as of 2022.
+Darshan was elected the inaugural president of the LCS Players Association in 2018, a loose union-like advocacy organization that represents the interests of contracted players in the LCS, and held that that position until 2022 or 2023.

-Early life
+Personal life

-Upadhyaya was born on November 12, 1994.
-He resided in Poway, California before joining professional esports.
+Upadhyaya was born on November 12, 1994, and is of Indian origin.
+He resided in Poway, California, before joining professional esports.

 While growing up, Upadhyaya was often called by his peers his in-game name, ZionSpartan.
 This was branded by the NALCS in a video titled "Even his teacher called him ZionSpartan."

+Upadhyaya announced on Twitter in November 2023 that he was retiring from eSports.